-New solar options turn building facades into power plants | CBC News
+Solar windows, shingles and cladding?
+The building itself is now the solar panel | CBC News

 Why don't more buildings have these installed?

-Yves Poissont, research manager and senior specialist in Solar Voltaic Technologies at Natural Resources Canada, estimates that, taken together, all the BIPV in the country currently has less than one megawatt of power capacity, representing less than one per cent of the distributed photovoltaic market.
+Véronique Delisle, project manager and senior BIPV technology specialist at CanmetENERGY, a research centre at Natural Resources Canada, estimates that, taken together, all the BIPV in the country currently has less than one megawatt of power capacity, representing less than one per cent of the distributed photovoltaic market.

 There are a number of challenges with BIPV that are typical of an emerging technology: